Sky Tonight

 Where is Bellatrix right now?

 Bellatrix is located in the constellation Orion, at right ascension 05h 25m 07s" and declination 06° 20' 58s.
-Although it is currently above the horizon at an altitude of 45 degrees, Bellatrix is not visible because it is daytime.
+At the current time, it is below the horizon and not visible from your location.

 Bellatrix - Blue Giant Star